pmanolak/gbdk-2020/docs/pages/05_banking_mbcs.md

 3: No licensed cartridge makes use of this option.
 Exact behavior is unknown.

-4: MBC-3 with RAM size 64 KByte refers to MBC30, used only in Pocket Monsters Crystal Version for Japan.
+4: MBC-3 with SRAM size 64 KByte refers to MBC30, used only in Pocket Monsters Crystal Version for Japan.

 5: For MBC-1 the 32 K SRAM is only available for ROM sizes <= 512 K.

-6: MBC-2 uses integrated RAM with 512 x 4 bits, the upper 4 bits of each byte should be disregarded.
+6: MBC-2 uses integrated SRAM with 512 x 4 bits, the upper 4 bits of each byte should be disregarded.

-7: Additional RAM on the cartridge in the memory range of `0xA000 - 0xBFFF`.
+7: Additional SRAM on the cartridge in the memory range of `0xA000 - 0xBFFF`.
 Contents do not persist after power-off unless the cart has `Battery Save`.

 8: With `Battery Save` the contents of the cartridge SRAM will persist after power-off.
 The electronic implementation on cart may vary, for example it may use FRAM or RAM backed with a coin cell battery.